mocktools/go-smtp-mock/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated the documentation accordingly
 - [ ] I have read the [**CONTRIBUTING** document](https://github.com/mocktools/go-smtp-mock/blob/master/CONTRIBUTING.md)
 - [ ] I have added tests to cover my changes
-- [ ] I have run `bundle exec rspec` from the root directory to see all new and existing tests pass
+- [ ] I have run `golangci-lint run` from the root directory to see all new and existing tests pass
-- [ ] I have run `rubocop` and `reek` to ensure the code style is valid
+- [ ] I have run `go tool cover` to avoid test coverage degradation